pitelecom-2022/vicidial/README.md

 # vicidial-recordings

 New and modern looking interface to access vicidial recordings.
-A

-ccess recordings.php with your browsers after updating your dbConfig.php file (put in your asterisk database information)
+Access recordings.php with your browsers after updating your dbConfig.php file (put in your asterisk database information)

 Vicidial is an open source dialer & contact center solution that is around for more than 20 years now (http://www.vicidial.org)